cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_01.rst

 | Definition: (verb) to make (a hole, cavity, or tunnel by hollowing or removing the centre of inner part)
 | Usage: The cheapest way of doing this was to excavate a long trench.
 |
-| dumbstruck
-| Definition: (adjective) So shocked or astonished as to be rendered speechless
-| Synonyms: dumbfounded, thunderstruck, flabbergastered, stupefied
-| Usage: He stood dumbstruck in the doorway as the partygoers yelled “Surpise!” in the unison.
-|
-| Demote
+| demote
 | Definition: Give somebody a lower rank or less senior position, usually as a punishment.
-| Usage: The head of the army was demoted to deputy defense secretary.
+| Usage: The head of the army was demoted to deputy defense secretary. [降职，贬黜]
 |
 | shrine
 | Definition: A place regarded as holy because of its associations with a divinity or a sacred person or relic, typically marked by a building or other | construction.